Management team and expert advisors

 THEME LEAD

-Jo is an Honorary Respiratory Consultant at Royal Brompton Hospital and Senior Clinical Research Fellow at the National Heart and Lung Institute, Imperial College.
-She is Chair of the British Thoracic Society Specialist Advisory Group on Occupational and Environmental Lung Disease and a member of the Group of Occupational Respiratory Disease Specialists (GORDS).
+Jo is an Honorary Respiratory Consultant in occupational lung disease at Royal Brompton Hospital and Senior Clinical Research Fellow at the National Heart and Lung Institute, Imperial College.
+Her research broadly focuses on the respiratory health of working populations with particular interests in firefighters and workers exposed to silica.
+She was awarded an NIHR Advanced Fellowship to study the epidemiology of artificial stone silicosis in the UK.
+She is expert advisor to the All Party Parliamentary Group on Silicosis and member of the Group of Occupational Respiratory Disease Specialists (GORDS).

 THEME LEAD

-Danielle is a senior research fellow in the NIHR ARC (North Thames), Department for Applied Health Research at UCL.
-She is the Principle Investigator for the CHECK study, looking at ‘Long Covid’ in healthcare workers, and a Co-Investigator on the NHS CHECK study.
+Danielle is a senior research fellow in the Department for Primary Care and Population Health at UCL.
+She is the Principal Investigator for the CARE and CARE 2 studies, developing and testing an intervention to address moral injury in prison staff, and a Co-Investigator on the NHS CHECK study, a cohort study of NHS staff mental health and wellbeing.
 She supervises several PhD students whose projects look at mental health in a variety of workplaces.

 THEME LEAD